anozeraccount/TP_BD/README.md

 The different files are the code I made for this api but you won't need to copy and compile it.

-How to implement it ? run the following lines
+start to run the following lines

-minikube start
+    `minikube start`
     kubectl create deployment hello-color --image=vamartin/api-color:testing

     kubectl expose deployment hello-color --type=NodePort --port=9007